GigaGamma/SuperiorNetworks/README.md

 ### Servers
 There are many servers on SuperiorCraft.
 Here is a list:
-Trollcraft (WIP, worldname "trollcraft"), Diagon Alley and The Legacy (WIP, worldname "diagonalley"), Factions With A Twist (WIP):
+- Trollcraft (WIP, worldname "trollcraft")
+- Diagon Alley and The Legacy (WIP, worldname "diagonalley")
+- Factions With A Twist (WIP)
-Creative Yellow Plots,
+- Creative Yellow Plots
-Creative Purple,
+- Creative Purple
-TNT Wars, the Trolls Awaken,
+- TNT Wars
+- The Trolls Awaken
-Pokemon Awakened Amethest
+- Pokemon Awakened Amethest

 - Have Fun!